Death of Martin Anderson: Tunnell's resignation

 FDLE Commissioner Guy Tunnell also came under fire for alleged conflicts of interest.
 Tunnell, the former Bay County sheriff, had originally opened the boot camp where Anderson died.

-Tunnell also sent e-mails to current Bay County Sheriff Frank McKeithen, detailing his agency's efforts to withhold the video tape of the incident at the boot camp that led to Anderson's death.
+Tunnell sent e-mails to current Bay County Sheriff Frank McKeithen, detailing his agency's efforts to withhold the video tape of the incident at the boot camp that led to Anderson's death.
 Ober eventually removed the FDLE from the investigation.

 Tunnell resigned from his post as FDLE chief in April 2006, after comments reportedly made by him about then Senator Barack Obama and Jesse Jackson were leaked to the press.
 In these comments he compared Jackson to Jesse James, and Obama to terrorist Osama bin Laden.

 State Attorney Steve Meadows, who recused himself from the Anderson investigation, later rehired Tunnell to work on "cold case" files.

 Sit-in and "march for justice"

 A group of mostly local college students staged a sit-in on April 19 and 20, 2006, taking over Governor Jeb Bush's public waiting room.

 The students, most of them from Tallahassee schools Florida State University, Florida A&M University and Tallahassee Community College, were demanding that Bush, among other things, order the arrest of the guards who beat Anderson and issue a public apology for delays in the investigation.
-Many of these students were members of Coalition of Justice for Martin Lee Anderson who had protested throughout the trial.
-One recognizable student organizer of this group was past Nickelodeon star Vanessa Baden, who acted as secretary and spokesperson.
+Many of these students were members of Coalition of Justice for Martin Lee Anderson, who had protested throughout the trial.
+Among them was past Nickelodeon star Vanessa Baden, who acted as secretary and spokesperson.

 The two-day sit-in was the first at Bush's office since 2000.

 On April 21, the day Tunnell resigned as FDLE chief, more than 3,000 protesters staged a rally outside the Florida State Capitol, joined by Jesse Jackson and Al Sharpton, calling for the arrest of the guards and for changes in the state correctional system.

 Bush returned from a trip to Iraq, Kuwait and Afghanistan late on April 19, and met with four students and several lawmakers that afternoon.
-The next day, Bush met with Anderson's parents; lawmakers claimed that Bush apologized at that meeting, although that report was never confirmed by Bush or his office.
+The next day, Bush met with Anderson's parents.
+Lawmakers claimed that Bush apologized to the parents at that meeting, although that report was never confirmed by Bush or his office.

 On September 27, 2006, Anderson's parents returned to Tallahassee seeking a meeting with Bush, claiming he had promised them an "open dialogue" at their meeting in April.
 However, Bush refused them audience.